 Luca Maria Pesando

-My research lies in the areas of social, economic, and digital demography.
-I am interested in issues of family poverty, inequality, stratification, intra- and inter-generational processes, and interactions between life-cycle events and human capital accumulation.
+My research lies in the areas of social, economic, and digital demography, with a strong focus on public policy.
+I am interested in issues of family poverty, inequality, gender, stratification, intra- and inter-generational processes, technology adoption, and interactions between life-cycle events and human capital accumulation.
 My overarching research aim is to produce better knowledge on the link between family change and educational inequalities in areas where these dynamics are changing rapidly and scant research is available.